zesk/zesk/docs/globals.md

 	Settings::instance()->set("name", $value);

 Values are serialized to the database, so complex structures can be stored and re-animated as needed.
-(Also, use caution when storing large data as a global.)
+(However, use caution when storing large data as a global.)

 If an application supports `Settings` for application configuration, all settings are loaded at Application configuration time.
 The `Settings` are loaded into the global scope, so: